 Notices.
 Any notice or other communication under this Agreement given by any Party to any other Party will be in English, in writing and will be deemed properly given when sent to the intended recipient by certified letter, receipted commercial courier or electronically receipted facsimile or e-mail transmission to the respective addresses set forth in the Order with a copy, in the case of BitSight, sent to contracts@bitsighttech.com.
 Either Party may from time to time change such address by giving the other Party notice of such change in accordance with this Section.

 BitSight’s Ownership Rights.
-Except for the rights granted hereunder, all rights, title and interests, including, but not limited to, all worldwide patent, copyright, trademark, trade secret and any other rights in and to the Service, the Data, the BitSight Technology, and BitSight’s Confidential Information are retained by BitSight and its licensors.
-Customer agrees that it will not do, or cause to be done, any acts or things contesting or in any way impairing or tending to impair any portion of the right, title and interest of BitSight or its licensors in and to such intellectual property rights.
+Except for the rights granted hereunder, all rights, title and interests, including, but not limited to, all worldwide patent, copyright, trademark, trade secret and any other rights in and to the Service, the Data, the BitSight Technology, and BitSight’s Confidential Information are retained by BitSight and its licensors, except where such rights do not apply such as section 6.3 Customer agrees that it will not do, or cause to be done, any acts or things contesting or in any way impairing or tending to impair any portion of the right, title and interest of BitSight or its licensors in and to such intellectual property rights.

 Publicity.
-Customer agrees that BitSight may include its name and logo on its website and in customer lists and presentations that may be published as part of BitSight’s marketing and promotional efforts.
-BitSight will remove Customer’s name and/or logo from its website and marketing materials upon request at any time to contracts@bitsighttech.com.

 Feedback.
 Customer may from time to time provide suggestions, comments (including for enhancements, functionality or clarification) or other feedback (“Customer Feedback”) to BitSight.
 The Parties agree that such Customer Feedback will be given voluntarily, and Customer acknowledges and agrees that BitSight will own all right, title and interest in and to the Customer Feedback, all developments based upon such Customer Feedback and all intellectual property rights in and to the foregoing.
 Customer hereby assigns and does agree to assign to BitSight all right, title and interest it may have in and to the Customer Feedback and will cooperate with BitSight as reasonably necessary in order to give full effect to such assignment.

 Applicable Law.
-This Agreement will be governed by and construed in accordance with the laws of the Commonwealth of Massachusetts, excluding (a) its conflicts of laws principles; and (b) the United Nations Convention on Contracts for the International Sale of Goods.
-Any disputes arising from or relating to this Agreement will be resolved in the state or federal courts sitting in the Commonwealth of Massachusetts.
+This Agreement will be governed by and construed in accordance with the laws of England and Wales, excluding (a) its conflicts of laws principles; and (b) the United Nations Convention on Contracts for the International Sale of Goods.
+Any disputes arising from or relating to this Agreement will be resolved in the courts sitting in London, England.

 Assignment.
 Neither Party may assign any of its rights or delegate any of its obligations under this Agreement without the prior written consent of the other Party (which consent will not be unreasonably withheld), except that BitSight may, without the written consent of Customer assign its rights or delegate its duties under this Agreement to the surviving entity in a merger or consolidation or to a purchaser of all or substantially all the assets of its business.
 Any assignment or delegation in contravention of this provision will be null and void.
 All the terms and provisions of this Agreement will be binding upon and inure to the benefit of and be enforceable by the Parties and their respective successors and permitted assigns.
+Customer shall have the right to terminate this Agreement without refund upon BitSight’s assignment.

 Non-Waiver.
 The failure by either Party hereto at any time to require performance by the other Party or to claim a breach of any provision of this Agreement will not be construed as affecting any subsequent right to require the performance or to claim a breach with respect thereto.